-Privacy regulations issued by the Office of Civil Rights of the U.S. Department of Health and Human Services pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) govern the use and release of a patient's personal health information (PHI).
+Privacy regulations issued by the Centers for Medicare & Medicaid Services pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) govern the use and release of a patient's personal health information (PHI).
 In the event state law or hospital policy is more restrictive than the HIPAA privacy standards, the more restrictive law or policy will apply.